alisial94/DE1_SQL_Food-GoodsOrders_ETL/term_1/README.md

 ## Analytical Layer:

 For the analytical layer, I created the data warehouse and stored it into the table “sales_details” using the following [queries](https://github.com/alisial94/Data-Engineering-1---SQL/blob/main/term_1/sales_deliveries_brazil_dw.sql).
-The [ETL Diagram](https://github.com/alisial94/Data-Engineering-1---SQL/blob/main/term_1/ETL_Diagram.png) below explains the entire ETL pipeline from start to end.
+The [ETL Diagram](https://github.com/alisial94/Data-Engineering-1---SQL/blob/main/term_1/ETL_Diagram.png) below explains the entire ETL pipeline from start to finish.

 <details>